I am reposting these chapters. As I began to reread this with the intent upon finishing, there were errors that I could not overlook.

 "And what subject is giving you boys trouble?" she asked.

 "Potions," they said together.

 Ms. Kirby smiled, "Would you like some help?"

 Both boys nodded.

 "Alright.
-I'm sure Professor Snape would be glad to."
+I'm sure Professor Snape would be glad to assist."

 The smiles on Ron and Harry's face dropped like a bomb and they both looked as if they were just sentenced to death.

 "Something wrong?" she asked, smiling.
 She knew good and well what was wrong.
-They hadn't made it any secret about their feelings for the Potions Master.
+They hadn't made any secret about their feelings toward the Potions Master.